BoltAuth/Auth/doc/quick-start.md

 See the [installation page](installation.md), and ensure you've updated the site's database

-Enable [debug mode](debugging.md) to get additional feedback from Members during set up.
+Enable [debug mode](debugging.md) to get additional feedback from Auth during set up.